Deepak020202/90DaysOfDevOps/Task1.md

 ---
 ### Step3.
 Restrict SSH login for certain users in /etc/ssh/sshd_config

-locate the ssh_config file and make changes in AllowUser or DenyUser and add username after SSH login will be not allowed for that user
+locate the ssh_config file and make changes in AllowUser or DenyUser and add username after that SSH login will be not allowed for that user